HuygensING/alexandria-markup/doc/tagql.md

 #### sample queries from [Luminescent](https://www.balisage.net/Proceedings/vol13/print/Piez01/BalisageVol13-Piez01.html#LuminescentQueries)

-with suggested TAAGQL alternatives A & B
+with suggested TAGQL alternatives A & B

 > return the number of the page (in the 1831 edition) on which Volney is mentioned.
 (Functions named with the lm prefix are defined by Luminescent.)
 ```